onlyphantom/sqlalchemy-tutorial/1_connections/1_connections.md

 ---
 ###### Knowledge Check
+If you're attempting the coursework with a Learning Management System (LMS), enter your answers to the each question in this section into the LMS.

 1. Use the `engine.table_names()` to print the table names from `rcsample.db`.
 How many tables were there?

 2. Create an engine just like you did in (1) and execute a SQL query to count the number of rows within the `employee` table.
 How many rows are there?